Part C National Program Data

 Child and Family Outcomes Data

 States report outcomes data for children and families receiving Part C services on their Annual Performance Reports (APRs).
-National child and family outcomes data for Part C can be found in the annual Part C APR Indicator Analyses reports (see Indicators C3 and C4).
-Highlights from the most recent APR data analyses are also available on the Outcomes section of our website.
+National child and family outcomes data for Part C can be found in the annual Part C APR Indicator Analyses reports (see Indicators C-3 and C-4).

 |FFY1||Dollars (Millions)2||Children Served3||Dollars Per Child||% of Population Served4|